Malchemis/Introduction-To-Deep-Learning/README.md

 ## Introduction

 This course covers the fundamentals of deep learning, including neural networks, training techniques, and practical applications.
-We utilize the following technologies:
+We use the following technologies:

 - [PyTorch](https://pytorch.org/): An open-source machine learning library.
 - [Lightning](https://lightning.ai/): A lightweight PyTorch wrapper for high-performance AI research.